nikic/scalar_objects/doc/string_api.md

    With this behavior `"xyz"->replace("", "_")` would result in `"_x_y_z_"`.
 Currently the empty string is not supported, because it would require explicit handling in the algorithm (and as such is somewhat inconsistent).
 However, it would be not unreasonable to support this behavior.
+ * An empty array is a valid input (in which case no replacements occur).

 ---